 The Self and the structure of the personality — part 1

-Inner nature is the term Sri Aurobindo uses for that part of the being, which is not fully accessible to an individual in his or her ordinary waking consciousness.
+Inner nature is the term Sri Aurobindo uses for that part of the being which is not fully accessible to an individual in his or her ordinary waking consciousness.
 The word inner might give the impression that one is dealing only with a small, dark, and purely private territory.
-The opposite is true.
-The inner nature, according to Sri Aurobindo, (a) is vaster and more luminous than the outer nature; (b) has access to broader and higher ranges of experience and knowledge; and (c) is more, not less, connected to others and the rest of the world (LD, pp. 442, 554–564).
-Though Sri Aurobindo sometimes uses the word subconscious to describe this part of the human nature, he prefers the term subliminal,subliminal which indicates that it is that part of a person that is below the threshold of one’s ordinary outer awareness without implying that it is smaller or less conscious than the outer nature.
+According to Sri Aurobindo, the opposite is true: The inner nature (a) is vaster and more luminous than the outer nature; (b) has access to broader and higher ranges of experience and knowledge; and (c) is more, not less, connected to others and the rest of the world (LD, pp. 442, 554–564).
+Though Sri Aurobindo sometimes uses the word subconscious to describe this part of the human nature, he prefers the term subliminal,2 which indicates that it is that part of a person that is below the threshold of one’s ordinary outer awareness without implying that it is smaller or less conscious than the outer nature.

 Partial glimpses of the inner nature can be experienced through dreams.
-Dreams are, however, not really the royal road Freud holds them to be.
+Dreams are, however, not really the "royal road" that Freud held them to be (2010, p.
+604).
 They are more like incidental cracks in the wall that separates the inner from the outer nature.
-To explore the inner nature systematically, an expert level of inner observation and training is required that, as has been discussed in the introduction, involves a relocation of one’s center of perception inwards.
+To explore the inner nature systematically, an expert level of inner observation and training is required that, as has been discussed in the introduction, involves a relocation of one’s center of perception inwards [INTERNAL REFs to knowledge chapters].

 Figure 1-2-1a.
 The concentric system